CH2-PS491-Capstone/Recycle-Me-ML/README.md

 ### sentence_encoder_USE_clean

 - Notebook for generating the encoding of recycling article titles from the English translation of the titles
-- The encoding is done using the Universal Sentence Encoder, which is a model for generating encodings from English sentences
+- The encoding is generated using the Universal Sentence Encoder, which is a model for generating encodings from English sentences

 ### recycling_article_title_encoder_model